lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 ## Routers in VIPER

-In VIPER, a Router is just another VIP-stack, and is implemented with a ViewController, a Presenter and a UseCase.
-A router is simply another module - one that knows how to display child scenes using a pattern.
+In VIPER, a Router is just another [VIP module](http://lyleresnick.com/blog/2017/08/29/A-Crash-Course-on-the-VIPER-Architecture), and it is normally implemented with a ViewController, a Presenter and a UseCase.
+A router is simply another module that knows how to display child scenes using a pattern.
+The biggest difference between a routing Module and a regular one is that the ViewController class displays child ViewControllers.

-A module's router is not another class of the module - it is the parent module.

 A Router ViewController can be inherited from a NavigationController, a TabBarController, or a  PageViewController.
-A Custom Router will inherit from a plain ViewController to create a *container*  ViewController.
+A Custom Router inherits from a plain ViewController to create a *container*  ViewController.

 ### The Presenter Communicates with the Router

-A major rule of VIPER is that any event received by a ViewController must be forwarded directly to its Presenter.
+The guiding rule of VIPER is that any event received by a ViewController must be forwarded directly to its Presenter.
 The Presenter forwards the event to either its Use Case or its Router.

 When the output is received by the Presenter from the Use Case, it might send the output to the Router instead of the ViewController.
 An example of this is when a scene exits.

+TODO: insert code

-The result is that a ViewController never communicates with a router, only the presenter does.
+The result is that a ViewController never communicates with a Router, only the presenter does.

 ### The Router's VIP Stack